 The Tara Brooch is perhaps Ireland’s greatest piece of jewelry dating from the 7th century AD.
-It remains a popular symbol of Ireland and its rich ancestral past.
+It remains a popular symbol of Ireland and the country's rich ancestral past.

 Although the beautiful brooch is named after the Hill of Tara, traditionally seen as the seat of the High Kings of Ireland, the Tara Brooch has no connection to either the Hill of Tara or the High Kings.